 www.sfbg.org

 The Botanical Garden is not only a gorgeous spot, it’s an affordable San Francisco attraction.
-Encompassing 55 acres, it’s among the largest attractions in Golden Gate Park.
+Encompassing 55 acres, it’s among the most prominent attractions in Golden Gate Park.
 On the other hand, it’s also among the most overlooked.
 Be that as it may, it’s worth visiting, especially if you’re a gardening enthusiast.
-The botanical garden holds nearly 9,000 plant species representing countries all over the world.
-This in itself, may make it difficult to see everything.
-However, you should see the Magnolias, the Fragrance Garden and the Andean Cloud Forest.
+The botanical garden holds nearly 9,000 plant species representing countries worldwide.
+This, in itself, may make it difficult to see everything.
+However, you should see the Magnolias, the Fragrance Garden, and the Andean Cloud Forest.
 Like the Conservatory of Flowers, admission is $13 for adults and $7 for older adults and youths.
 In addition, a Gardens of Golden Gate Park Pass is $25 for adults and $21 for youths and older adults.
-This discounted pass allows you to visit the Conservatory, Botanical Garden and Tea Garden.
+This discounted pass lets you visit the Conservatory, Botanical Garden, and Tea Garden.

 Bonus Recommendations: